 Quick facts

 A saucepan is best for making sauces.
-It has high sides and a wide base, allowing for even heat distribution and easy stirring.
-Stainless steel or non-stick options are ideal, as they prevent sticking and make cleaning easier.
-Choose a size that fits your recipe.
+It has high sides and a wide base, allowing for even heating and easy stirring.
+Look for one with a thick bottom to prevent burning and a lid to help with simmering when needed.

 Category Overview